This post may contain affiliate links. For more information please see my disclosure policy here.

 Fat burning mode = Ketosis

 When your body is producing ketones you have entered ketosis-which is a natural metabolic state.
-(Not a danger zone!)
+(Not a danger zone like Ketoacidosis-which is a dangerous complication of Type-1 Diabetes.)
 Once you’re in ketosis your body has started to work for you & burn fat for fuel.

 You will also feel more alert, energized, less hungry, and focused.